Southern West Virginia

 Camp Two Mile

-A CSA camp located at the Kanawha River and Two Mile Creek.
+A CSA camp located on the Kanawha River at Two Mile Creek.

 Fort Lee